Do you know a woman who is being abused? A legal rights handbook

 What happens at the trial?

-The Crown’s job is to convince the judge that your partner is guilty about every part of the crime.
-This is also known as proof beyond a reasonable doubt.
+The Crown’s job is to convince the judge beyond a reasonable doubt that your partner committed the crime.

 Each witness must swear an oath on a holy book or promise that they will tell the truth.
-In some places, Indigenous witnesses can use an eagle feather to do this, if they prefer.
+In some places, Indigenous witnesses can swear on another sacred object, such as an eagle feather, if they prefer.

 At the end of the trial, the judge looks at all the evidence and decides if your partner is guilty.
-The judge may give a decision at the end of the trial, or some days later.
+The judge may give a decision at the end of the trial, or sometime later.

 Some trials only last a couple hours, but some trials can last a few days or even weeks.
 If your partner is found guilty, there will be a sentencing hearing to determine their punishment.
 See What sentence could my partner get?